paritytech/research/docs/Polkadot/economics/3-parachain-experiment.md

 Table 2 is particularly useful for assessing this complex auction design.

 #### Stage 3: Feedback and Payoff
 Once the auction concludes, timing depending on the treatment, participants receive feedback on the final winning bids and allocation of packages.
-In addition, subjects in the candle auction format are informed of the realization of $T$ and the corresponding snapshot of winning bids at that moment.
+In addition, participants in the candle auction format are informed of the realization of $T$ and the corresponding snapshot of winning bids at that moment.
 Profits are then calculated and displayed to participants.
 If another  auction follows, new valuations are drawn for each subject before it begins.

 ### Outcome variables